When you think of leaders in the Bible who do you think of?

 A good teacher must know what they’re talking about, (by definition), and must be able to argue against people who don’t.

-Here’s something to consider… Jesus wouldn’t qualify.
+Here’s something to consider… If this is a literal, black and while, in vs out list… Yeshua wouldn’t qualify.
 He had no children.
 He isn’t married, (although he is engaged).
-Neither would Paul.
+Neither would Paulus.
 He was also not married, and also childless.

 These lists are saying that teachers need to have excellent character, to have a demonstrated history of leading their own families well, to have good reputations in the community, and to be outstanding and confident teachers.

 They had shown that they could be trusted with material things.
-God entrusted them with people.
+So God entrusted them with people.

 So if someone wants to lead a church… what evidence is there that they have already been a good leader in smaller things?
 Like their family, or with a small group?